Elpida3006/JavaScript/README.md

 # JavaScript

-        The workflow file is a step-by-step presentation of the levels of language learning, accompanied by some of the study materials, exercises, homework code and additional tasks.
+        The workflows file is a step-by-step presentation of the levels of language learning, accompanied by some of the study materials, exercises, homework code and additional tasks.